-Implement a PID controller for the position of a motor of the EV3
+Implement a PID controller for the position of an EV3 motor

-In this tutorial, an implementation of a PID controller for a motor of the EV3 is presented.
+In this tutorial, an implementation of a PID controller for an EV3 motor is presented.
 The position of the motor will be controlled using PWM.
-The implementation shows all the steps from creating a PID Functional Block in 4DIAC, up to tuning the PID controller and printing the values in a graph.
+The implementation shows all the steps from creating a PID Functional Block in 4diac IDE, up to tuning the PID controller and printing the values in a graph.

-A basic usage knowledge of 4DIAC is necessary to follow through the steps.
+A basic usage knowledge of Eclipse 4diac is necessary to follow through the steps.

 Creating the PID FB

-The first thing to do is to create the PID functional block.
+The first thing to do is to create the PID Function Block.
 Go to File → New → New type.
-In the pop-up menu, choose the parent folder to store the new FB, choose PID as the Type name, and select Basic.fbt as Type.
-Click Finish, and the view to edit the new FB will open.
+In the pop-up menu, choose the parent folder to store the new FB, choose PID as the Type name, and select Basic as Type.
+Click Finish, and the view to edit the new FB opens.
 First, the interface must be configured.
-Use the image below to complete it
+Use the image below to complete it:

-The interfaces uses Kp, Ki and Kd as constants to be tuned instead of the times Ti and Td.
-This allow easily to zero the integral part.
+The interface uses Kp, Ki and Kd as constants to be tuned instead of the times Ti and Td.
+This allow to easily zero the integral part.
 The interval is the time between requests to the FB and is expected to be constant.

 With the interface set, the next step is to define the ECC and the algorithm.
-The ECC graphic is really simple, and it looks like the image below.
+The ECC graph is really simple, and it should look like the image below.
 You may have to create the new algorithms with the names shown before filling the graph.

 With the ECC graph ready, it is time to write the code that will rule the behavior of the FB.
 In the Properties tab below the ECC graph, in one of the sides-tabs called "All InternalVars" add two variables of type REAL, called LAST_ERROR and INTEGRATION_ACCUM.
 These variables are part of the FB and retain their values between events.